kaileywong/jekyll-resume/resume.md

 - Enhanced user experience with full web application GUI redesign using Figma, HTML, CSS, Bootstrap
 - Designed & implemented new features for users to manage roles, create & delete workspaces using dynamic HTML with Jinja, CSS & Bootstrap styling, JavaScript, and Flask to connect to the API layer & Python backend
 - Improved styling for documentation hosted on MkDocs static site generator through theme customization
-- Presented project work to a public audience at student poster symposium
+- Selected to present project work to a public audience at Special Edition student poster symposium

 ### **Tech & Design Committees** TritonHacks, UCSD <span>October 2021&ndash;Present</span>